 - applies Access Identity 3 for Disaster Roaming service request as specified in TS 24.501 [47].

-Editor's note: Whether these restrictions are signalled, pre-configured, or computed at the UE (possibly based on signalled or pre-configured parameters) is FFS to be determined by CT WG1.

 NOTE: The mechanisms available at the AMF and the SMF for mitigation of overload and congestion are used for 5GSM congestion mitigation during the Disaster Roaming.